RosalindHook/group-7-cfg/group-7-api/README2.md

 - MySQL server

 ---
-### Configuration <a name="config"></a>
+## Configuration <a name="config"></a>
-Before running the Code Queens' Bookshop API, you need to configure the database connection in the config.py file.
+Before running the Code Queens' Bookshop API, you need to configure the database connection in the config.py file - this ensure that the application can connect to your specific database.

 Replace the following placeholders with your database information:
 ``````
 HOST = "X"  # Replace with your MySQL server host
 USER = "X"  # Replace with your MySQL username